Manohar-Gunturu/StorageProviderFileIdentifierTest/README.md

 # StorageQueryTest
 ------
-This sample app is used to demonstrate a problem we are encountering where the *NeighboringFilesQuery* appears to go *bad*
+This sample app is used to demonstrate a problem we are encountering where the *StorageProviderFileIdentifier* returns null

 We launch the test app by opening a file so: